 Take Part In Local Christmas Initiatives

-Box of Hope has more than succeeded in teaching children and adults around the world the gift of giving to others.
-Its mission is to give a child in extreme poverty the chance to experience the joy of receiving a gift.
-To support this, schools, businesses and individuals all over Hong Kong (including Team Sassy!), actively get involved each year to put together special boxes of toys and personal items (such as toothbrushes and soap) to then be distributed over the festive period.
-COVID has meant that the charity has to operate a little differently this year; instead, Box of Hope is asking for monetary donations – head here for all the info.
+Box of Hope’s mission is to give a child in extreme poverty the chance to experience the joy of receiving a gift.
+To support this, schools, businesses and individuals all over Hong Kong (including Team Sassy!) actively get involved each year to put together special boxes of toys and personal items (such as toothbrushes and soap) that will then be distributed over the festive period.
+The 2023 campaign has already ended, but this is a good one to keep in mind for next year!

 Foster A Furry Friend For The Holidays

-There is no shortage of charities to choose from, so if you’re interested, be sure to get in touch and ask any questions before filling out a standard questionnaire.
-Warning: exposure to belly-rubs, wet noses and slobbery chops could result in long-term adoption (welcome to the “foster fail” family!).
+There is no shortage of charities to choose from — our sister site Sassy Mama Hong Kong has a great list of animal charities and rescue organisations.
+If you’re interested, be sure to get in touch and ask any questions before filling out a standard questionnaire.
+Warning: exposure to belly rubs, wet noses and slobbery chops could result in long-term adoption (welcome to the “foster fail” family!).

-Already adopted?
+Already adopted a dog?
 Consider changing up your pup’s food to a brand that gives back to shelters in Hong Kong.
 For every 2kg ordered, dog food subscription service Buddy Bites donates 1kg to its shelter partners!
 Don’t forget to consult your veterinarian first if you have any allergy or food intolerance concerns.